Fort Drum security personnel provide first line of defense against COVID-19

 |0

-This work, Fort Drum security personnel provide first line of defense against COVID-19, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Drum security personnel provide first line of defense against COVID-19, by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT